worldbank/Python-for-Data-Science/June_2021_ETEC/day_3/Install_Anaconda.md

 ### STEP 7:

-On terminal window, type "pip install pandas" and click Enter.
+On terminal window, type "pip install pandas" and hit Enter.
 This will start installation process for pandas package.

 ![image](images/pip_install.png)